-The study was conducted at the Desertified Grassland Restoration Research Station maintained by Institute of Sand Fixation and Utilization, Liaoning Academy of Agricultural Sciences.
-The study site (42 43'N and 122 22'E, elevation 226.5 m a.s.l.) was located in the southeast of Horqin Sandy Land, near Zhanggutai Town, Zhangwu County, Liaoning Province, China (Fig. 1).
-Productive grasslands from Zhanggutai County have undergone severe desertification due to intense cultivation, overgrazing and increased population (Li et al., 2000; Chen et al., 2005).
-The soils are susceptible to wind erosion as a result of decrease in plant cover and high annual wind velocity (varies from 3.4 to 4.1 m s-1) with frequent occurrence of gales (wind speed > 20 m s-1) (Li et al., 2000).
-The mean annual temperature is 6.2 °C and mean annual precipitation is about 450 mm which defines the area as semi-arid (Chen et al., 2005).
-The frost-free period lasts approximately 150 days (Chen et al., 2005).
-Soil texture of the experiment site is sandy soil with 99.32 ± 0.13 % sand, 0.45 ± 0.14 % silt, and 0.23 ± 0.02 % clay (means \pm standard deviation, data measured from control soil).
+The study was conducted at the Desertified Grassland Restoration Research Station maintained by the Institute of Sand Fixation and Utilization, Liaoning Academy of Agricultural Sciences.
+The study site (42°43' N and 122°22' E, elevation 226.5 m a.s.l.) was located in the southeast of Horqin Sandy Land, near Zhanggutai Town, Zhangwu County, Liaoning Province, China (Fig. 1).
+Productive grasslands from Zhanggutai County have undergone severe desertification due to intense cultivation, overgrazing, and increased population (Li et al., 2000; Chen et al., 2005).
+The soils are susceptible to wind erosion as a result of a decrease in plant cover and high annual wind velocity (varies from 3.4 to $4.1 \,\mathrm{m\,s^{-1}}$) with frequent occurrence of gales (wind speed > 20 m s-1; Li et al., 2000).
+The mean annual temperature is 6.2 °C and mean annual precipitation is about 450 mm, which defines the area as semi-arid (Chen et al., 2005).
+The frost-free period lasts approximately 150 days

+(Chen et al., 2005).
+Soil texture of the experiment site is sandy soil with 99.32 ± 0.13 % sand, 0.45 ± 0.14 % silt, and 0.23 ± 0.02 % clay (means ±standard deviation; data measured from control soil).
 The soil type is classified as a Aeolic Eutric Arenosol according to the FAO classification (IUSS Working Group WRB, 2014).
+Arenosols are mainly developed in sand dune areas which feature a sandy texture and low soil organic carbon (SOC) concentrations and are prone to soil coarsening (Barthold et al., 2013).
 This area constitutes an agro-pastoral ecotone which is severely degraded due to excessive cultivation and grazing (Chen et al., 2005).